d-krupke/cpsat-primer/README.md

 Two often occurring and important operators are absolute values as well as minimum and maximum values.
 You cannot use operators directly in the constraints, but you can use them via an auxiliary variable and a dedicated constraint.
-These constraints are reasonably efficient in my experience.
+These constraints are more efficient than comparable constraints in classical MIP-solvers, but you should still not overuse them.

 ```python
 # abs_xz == |x+z|